 “We are excited to honor Lucy Liu and we placed her star next to the star of Anna May Wong, the first Chinese American actress to grace Hollywood’s film screens.
 When we place Walk of Fame stars, we love to juxtapose Hollywood’s golden age icons with the role models who represent the exciting shifts taking place in the film industry whenever we can,” said Ana Martinez, Producer of the Hollywood Walk of Fame.

-Helping Emcee Rana Ghadban, President & CEO of the Hollywood Chamber of Commerce to unveil the star were Demi Moore and Rhea Perlman.
-Other celebrites on hand to celebrate with Liu included: Mike Coulter, Jon Michael Hill, David E. Kelley and Walk of Famers Drew Barrymore and Cameron Diaz to name a few.
+Helping Emcee Rana Ghadban, President & CEO of the Hollywood Chamber of Commerce to unveil the star will be Walk of Famer Demi Moore and Rhea Perlman.

 Lucy Liu is a critically acclaimed actress who has starred in film, television and on Broadway.

 For seven seasons, Liu co-starred in the highly praised drama series “Elementary” on CBS as “Dr. Joan Watson” alongside Jonny Lee Miller’s “Sherlock Holmes”.
-The final season of the show premieres May 23 on CBS at 10 p.m.
-Liu can also be seen on Hulu’s third season of “Difficult People.”
+In 2013, Liu’s portrayal of Watson earned her a Teen Choice Award and can also be seen on Hulu’s “Difficult People.”

 Liu also stars in the Netflix rom-com hit film, “Set It Up,” co-starring Taye Diggs, Glenn Powell and Zoey Deutch, directed by Claire Scanlon.
 Her previous films include: “Charlie’s Angels,” “Charlie’s Angels: Full Throttle,” “Kill Bill,” “Chicago,” “Lucky Number Slevin,” “The Man with the Iron Fists,” “Detachment,” “East Fifth Bliss,” “Someday This Pain Will Be Useful to You” and many others.